join-monster/join-monster/docs/how-it-works.md

   })
 })
 ```

+Join Monster provides a declarative API that lets you define **data requirements** on your object types and fields.
+By placing these properties directly on the schema definition, GraphQL effectively *becomes* your ORM because it is the mapping between the application and the data.

 Notice that most of these fields do not have resolvers.
 Most of the time, adding the SQL decorations will be enough.
 [Join Monster](https://github.com/stems/join-monster) fetches the data and converts it to the correct object tree structure with property names the same as their respoctive fields so that the default resolving behavior will find the data.